Why this comparison matters now

 Writing and Content Creation

 If your primary use for an AI assistant is writing, the choice in 2026 is more nuanced than most comparison articles will admit.
-Claude Opus 4.6 remains the strongest writer among the four.
+Claude Opus 4.7 remains the most natural long-form writer among the four.
 It produces prose with a natural cadence that requires less editing.
 It follows stylistic instructions more faithfully, maintains voice consistency across long documents, and shows a kind of restraint that the others lack.
-Where GPT-5.4 tends to overwrite and Gemini tends to flatten, Claude will match tone and register with a precision that feels almost eerie.
+Where GPT-5.5 tends to overwrite and Gemini tends to flatten, Claude will match tone and register with a precision that feels almost eerie.
 For professional writers, editors, and content teams, this matters more than any benchmark number.

-DeepSeek V3.2 writes competently in English, producing clean, functional copy that rarely embarrasses itself.
+DeepSeek V4 Flash writes competently in English, producing clean, functional copy that rarely embarrasses itself.
 But its outputs have a flatness that experienced editors notice immediately.
-The model lacks the subtle shifts in sentence rhythm that make Claude and GPT-5.4 feel more human.
+The model lacks the subtle shifts in sentence rhythm that make Claude and GPT-5.5 feel more human.
 It also shows noticeable censorship patterns around politically sensitive topics, even in contexts where the sensitivity has nothing to do with Chinese politics.
 For creative writing, fiction, or anything requiring genuine voice, DeepSeek is the weakest of the four.

-Winner: Claude Opus 4.6 for quality and tone.
-GPT-5.4 for speed and versatility.
+Winner: Claude Opus 4.7 for quality and tone.
+GPT-5.5 for speed and versatility.
 Gemini for anything that requires processing enormous context.

 Coding and Technical Tasks